Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 Cost breakdown:

-Same mechanism: signal appeared, operator rationalized inaction, crisis cost 5-8x what early intervention would have.
-The problem wasn’t the cancellation - it was Week 2, when the signal first appeared.
+The same mechanism played out.
+The signal appeared, the operator rationalized delay, and the crisis ended up costing five to eight times what early action would have.
+The real problem wasn’t the resignation itself—it was Week 2, when the first signal showed up.

-Optimism bias: “It’ll probably improve on its own.”
-Sometimes things do improve.
-But problems with measurable signals - declining metrics, behavior changes, financial gaps - don’t self-resolve.
-They compound.
-Your brain’s optimism instinct is working against you here.
+Optimism bias tells you “It’ll probably improve on its own.”
+Sometimes things do improve, but problems with measurable signals—declining metrics, behavior shifts, financial gaps—don’t resolve themselves.
+They grow.
+Your brain’s optimism instinct is working against you.

-Avoidance psychology: Addressing a problem means acknowledging it’s real, having a difficult conversation, and spending time and money on intervention.
-Ignoring it preserves the temporary comfort of not dealing with it.
-The avoidance relief you feel when you don’t address the warning sign is physiologically real - and it’s costing you $40K.
+Avoidance psychology kicks in because addressing a problem means admitting it’s real, having a tough conversation, and investing time and money in fixing it.
+Ignoring the issue preserves the temporary comfort of not dealing with it.
+The relief you feel when you sidestep a warning sign is physiologically real, and it’s costing you $40K.

-Fear of making it worse: “What if I bring it up and it accelerates the problem?”
-This fear is real but statistically wrong.
-Early intervention has a 70-80% success rate at the warning stage.
-Late intervention at a crisis has a 20-30% success rate.
-Intervention always beats avoidance.
+Fear of making it worse shows up as “What if I bring it up and it speeds up the problem?”
+This fear feels real but the data says otherwise.
+Early action succeeds 70–80% of the time at the warning stage.
+Late intervention during a crisis succeeds only 20–30% of the time.
+Acting early always outperforms waiting.

 The data from documented ignoring-to-crisis patterns is consistent: